 Are there any other Cream of Wheat fans out there?
 Cream of Wheat is a type of breakfast porridge made from wheat with an appearance and consistency very similar to grits.
 The flavor is quite mild, making it perfect for loading up with your favorite fresh berries, chopped nuts or creamy nut butter.
 Cream of Wheat and the little packets of flavored oatmeal were two of my favorite breakfasts when I was in high school.
 (Okay, Toaster Strudels were, too… with an extra icing packet, of course.)

 For some reason my love for Cream of Wheat seemed to die when I went off to college.
 I never bought it after high school and never really thought about it much until this little gem of a recipe came into my life and reminded me of a sweeter (and healthier!) version of my childhood favorite.
+This paleo oatless oatmeal with zucchini is the perfect healthy swap for Cream of Wheat.

 If you guys happened to read PBF a year or two ago, you may remember me falling in love with a recipe for oatless oatmeal.
 I have absolutely nothing against traditional oatmeal but love the way the oatless version seems to keep me feeling satisfied for longer thanks to an extra punch of protein from egg whites and a dose of healthy fats from ground flaxseed.